dl-group-project/dl-group-project/README.md

 The constraint of interpretability meant that the system had to be simple yet intuitive as opposed to deeper and more complex neural networks that are traditionally “black box” in nature.

+The directory structure is as follows:

+1 sound_detectors_classifiers - This folder contains all the classifier models that we have experimented with.
+- The Shallow Detectors notebook is used to distinguish each of the phonemes with silence.
+- The Frame to Phoneme classifier notebook is used to classify each frame to their respective phonemes.
+- The specialized shallow detector notebook contains the models to perform specific tasks.
+These tasks are present in the appendix section of our report.
+- The complete network is the final deep network consisting of each of our detectors and classifiers.

+2 preprocessed_data - This folder contains our preprocessed data in npy format as well as the utilities file.
+- phoneme_train_features.npy - The training data features (melspectograms) for the respective phoneme.
+- phoneme_dev_features.npy - The validation data features (melspectograms) for the respective phoneme.
+- phoneme_test_features.npy - The testing data features (melspectograms) for the respective phoneme.

+- phoneme_train_labels.npy - The frame level training data labels for the respective phoneme.
+- phoneme_dev_labels.npy - The frame level validation data labels for the respective phoneme.
+- phoneme_test_labels.npy - The frame level testing data labels for the respective phoneme.

+3 graphs - This folder contains visualizations such as the phoneme melspectograms and voice activity detectors.

+4 speech processing - This folder contains numerous signal processing code that we tried to perform our feature engineering.
+The one that worked is called mfcc.py which has melspectogram code provided by the TAs as well as other open source code.

+5 utilities - This folder contains the helper file called utilities.py - A Python file containing the utilities necessary for data engineering required during model building and training.
+Currently contains a dictionary called PHONEME_MAPPER that maps the integer representation of each phoneme present in each frame labels to it's respective phoneme string. (e.g 0 maps to 'SIL' or Silence and 1 maps to 'AE').
+It also contains dictionaries to support categories for our various classificiation tasks.

+6 phoneme_utterances - Contains the wav files for each isolated phoneme utterance that we used.

+7 evaluation - This folder contains sub folders which has code to evaluate our detectors and classifiers as well as the respective updated reports.

+8 voice_detection - This folder contains some of our initial voice activity detection code which was not finally used.

+9 autoencoders - This folder contains code for our autoencoder model which was not finally used.